MichelePiot/HennepinTheatreTrustApp/README.md

-# BrochureDesign
+# HennepinTheatreTrustDesign
-A design of a brochure for the Hennepin Theater Trust designed specifically for high school students involvement.
+A design of an app for the Hennepin Theater Trust designed specifically for high school students use and involvement.